macamp0328/sxsw-zine/README.md

 currently deploayed at: https://campmiles.com

+## Current Tooling
+- Next.js
+- Tailwind CSS
+- Prisma ORM
+- Supabase hosted Postgres
+- AWS S3 and Cloudfront for images
+- Hosted by Vercel

 ## Project Goals
-- explore using next.js and Vercel tooling
+- explore using next.js, tailwind css, and Vercel tooling
 - explore AI tooling, like copilot and Vercel's v0
 - create a creative and minimal photo gallery to share the bands I got to see during SXSW 2024, at least something better than instagram
 - provide relevant links to bands when possible